surajkendhey/Kart/README.md

 Each service is having its own DB,
 Service can orcestrate using a common Dashboard.controller (Not implemented yet)

+Note:
-Business Logic is in api.py file for each service
+1. Business Logic is in api.py file for each service
+2. For Architecture please refer the "Hig Level Architecture.jpg" file or https://github.com/surajkendhey/Kart/blob/main/Hig%20Level%20Architecture.jpg
+3. For Date models please reder "models.py" file for each service

 ----------------------------------------------------